-But, since VA loans are government-backed, borrowers do not have to worry about purchasing PMI.
+But, since they are government-backed, borrowers do not have to worry about purchasing PMI.

-If you’re curious to know why you might consider a VA loan over a conventional mortgage, there are plenty of reasons, including:
+If you’re curious to know why you might consider one over a conventional mortgage, there are plenty of reasons, including:

-If you qualify for a VA home loan, chances are that it is a much better option for you than a conventional mortgage.
+If you qualify for one, chances are that it is a much better option for you than a conventional mortgage.

-Besides the advantages listed above, VA loans offer a number of additional benefits, including:
+Besides the advantages listed above, these products offer a number of additional benefits, including:

-Interest Rate Reduction Refinance Loan (IRRRL): This can help you refinance your existing VA loan to reduce your interest rate.
+- Interest Rate Reduction Refinance Loan (IRRRL): This can help you refinance your existing debt to reduce your interest rate.

 The VA is dedicated to providing a number of resources to help veterans purchase a home without having to meet strict requirements.